jereln/portfolio/README.md

 ##Chapter 6
 It took me about 3-4 hours to complete this assignment.
 This biggest pain points for me were some migration error that mostly were due to spelling errors or migrating a column into the wrong table.
 I still have one extra column in a table that I need to delete.
 The RailsCast episodes on user authentication were very helpful.
 When creating tests, it can sometimes be hard to know that steps I need to go through to get to where I want (e.g., what feilds there will be and what messages to expect).

+##Chatper 8
+The documentation for Pundit was fairly thorough.
+There were a few things that I was missing at first that I noticed after reading the docs more in depth.
+I had a problem using a subclass in the article policy so I ended up using a struct.
+The biggest problem I had was my fixtures not loading properly and the user ID not matching the author ID.
+I ended up manually setting up the ID in the fixture.

 #Resources
 https://github.com/blowmage/minitest-rails
 https://github.com/blowmage/minitest-rails-capybara